 Although many women present initially with having high metabolic risk, metabolic syndrome and/or metabolism-related symptoms – insulin resistance, high blood sugar, obesity, high cholesterol, and high blood pressure – are not yet widely included in current diagnostic criteria.

 According to the National Institutes of Health, “About one in three women with PCOS also has metabolic syndrome.”
-Although metabolic contributors are acknowledged by many healthcare providers, the symptoms of which and metabolic-related risk factors are not identifiable on ovarian ultrasound tests, or apparent to radiologists/sonographers who are not trained to notice them.
+Although metabolic contributors are acknowledged by many healthcare providers, the symptoms and metabolic-related risk factors for this disorder are not identifiable on ovarian ultrasound tests, or apparent to radiologists/sonographers who are not trained to notice them.
 Prospective studies indicate that the form and structure (size, shape, or indication of past or present cysts) of an ovary alone does not identify those women with metabolic risk factors, or who have had past metabolic disease.